-Premium means a periodic payment, typically monthly, paid to us for this Policy.
+Premium - A periodic payment, typically monthly, paid to us for this Policy.

-Primary Care Physician (PCP) means a Physician who is Participating Provider and who a Member designates (or who we designate on behalf of a Member) to arrange and coordinate all aspects of such Member's care.
+Primary Care Physician (PCP) - A Physician in the fields of Family Practice, Internal Medicine or Pediatrics who is Participating Provider and who a Member designates (or who we

-Prior Authorization means our determination of medical necessity and benefit coverage using utilization management and quality assurance protocols prior to the services being rendered.
-All benefits listed in this Summary of Benefits may be subject to Prior Authorization requirements and concurrent review depending upon the circumstances associated with the services.
-Refer to your plan-specific summary of benefits for services that require Prior Authorization.
+- designate on behalf of a Member) to arrange and coordinate all aspects of such Member's care. - Prior Authorization A determination made by Hometown Health of medical necessity and benefit coverage using utilization management and quality assurance protocols prior to the services being rendered.
+Prior Authorizations protect you from expenses that result from receiving services that are not covered, not medically necessary or are otherwise excluded from coverage under this plan.
+All benefits listed in the Schedule of Benefits may be subject to Prior Authorization requirements and concurrent review depending upon the circumstances associated with the services.
+If a Prior Authorization is required and you do not obtain the required Prior Authorization, you will be subject to a 50% reduction in benefits, even if the service is Medically Necessary.
 You may find a full list of services that require Prior Authorization by visiting our website at www.hometownhealth.com.
-There may be Prior Authorization or pre-treatment requirements for pharmacy, dental, and vision benefits that are provided in this plan.

-Professional means a Physician or other health care professional, including a pharmacist, Physician's assistant, nurse practitioner, or autism behavioral interventionist, who is licensed, certified, or otherwise authorized by the state to provide health care services consistent with state law.

-Provider means a Professional who delivers health care services or an institution that supervises the rendering of such care.

-Specialist means a Professional who provides medical care in a specific branch of medicine generally referable to a particular bodily system or area.

-Subrogation means a legal process whereby Hometown Health may seek reimbursement from a third party that is legally liable for a claim or a portion thereof.

-Subscriber means a person who meets all applicable eligibility requirements of this EOC, whose enrollment form has been accepted by Hometown Health and in whose name the membership is established.

-Tertiary Care means the highest or most complex level of care for the treatment of a particular medical condition and not generally available in a community Hospital.
+There may be Prior Authorization or pre-treatment requirements for pharmacy, dental, and vision benefits that are provided in this Benefit Plan.
+Refer to your plan-specific Schedule of Benefits for services that require Prior Authorization. - Professional A Physician or other health care professional, including a pharmacist, Physician's assistant, nurse practitioner, or autism behavioral interventionist, who is licensed, certified, or otherwise authorized by the state to provide health care services consistent with state law. - Provider A Physician, Professional, organization or association of physicians, Hospital, skilled nursing facility, any organization licensed by a state to render home health services, or any other licensed health care institution or health care professional. - Qualifying Life Event An event in your life, such as birth or marriage, which allows you to enroll or change health insurance coverage.
+See page 71 for more details and a full list of Qualifying Life Events. - Specialist or Specialty Care Physician A Professional who provides medical care in a specific branch of medicine generally referable to a particular bodily system or area. - Subrogation A legal process whereby Hometown Health may seek reimbursement from a third party that is legally liable for a claim or a portion thereof. - Subscriber A person who meets all applicable eligibility requirements of this EOC, whose enrollment form has been accepted by Hometown Health and in whose name the membership is established.
+For group plans, the Subscriber is generally the employee.
+For individual and family plans, the Subscriber is the Policy holder. - Schedule of Benefits The document that describes the cost sharing and some of your rights and restrictions for your health insurance Policy provided by Hometown Health.
+The Schedule of Benefits is a supplement to this EOC.
+In case of conflicts between this EOC and your Schedule of Benefits, this EOC shall be the document that determines the benefits or interpretation of those documents. - Tertiary Care The highest or most complex level of care for the treatment of a particular medical condition and not generally available in a community Hospital.
 Tertiary care is specialized consultative care, usually on referral from primary or secondary medical care personnel, by Specialists working in a center that has personnel and facilities for special investigation and treatment.

-Urgent Care means Medically Necessary services for a condition that requires prompt medical attention but is not an Emergency.
+Urgent Care - Medically Necessary services for a condition that requires prompt medical attention but is not an Emergency.

-Usual and Customary means the lesser of:
+Usual and Customary - The lesser of: